Remarks on the influence of quantum vacuum fluctuations over a charged test particle near a conducting wall: Introduction

 Next section addresses the expression describing the dispersion of the velocity of an electric charged particle in the presence of a reflecting wall.
 It also includes the choice of the switching function that makes a smooth connection between the two distinct vacuum states.
-Assuming a scenario of zero temperature, dispersions of the velocity parallel and perpendicular to the wall are calculated in Sec.~\ref{dispersions}, and their behaviours as function of time and distance to the wall are discussed.
-Particularly, some aspects exhibited by these dispersions near the wall and in the late time regime are addressed.
-Sec.~\ref{energy} deals with the change in the energy of the particle due to the transition between the vacuum states.
+Assuming a scenario of zero temperature, dispersions of the velocity parallel and perpendicular to the wall are calculated in Sec.~\ref{dispersions}, and their behaviours discussed.
+Particularly, some aspects exhibited by these dispersions in the late time regime and near the wall are addressed.
+Furthermore, the change in the energy of the particle due to the transition between the vacuum states is also discussed.
+It is shown that the kinetic energy of the particle can be reduced due to subvacuum fluctuations.
 A scenario of finite temperature is adopted in Sec.~\ref{finite}, where the dispersions are calculated and their behaviours discussed.
 Previous results are recovered, typical divergences are regularized, and new effects near the wall are unveiled.
-Vacuum to thermal dominance near the wall are investigated in Sec.~\ref{dominance}.
-Final remarks and conclusions are presented and Sec.~\ref{final}, including a brief discussion connecting the results obtained in this work with previous results reported in the literature.
+Vacuum to thermal dominance near the wall is also investigated.
+Final remarks are presented and Sec.~\ref{final}, including a brief discussion connecting the results obtained in this work with previous results reported in the literature.
 Appendix \ref{appendix} presents additional steps that are useful in the calculation of the dispersions obtained in Sec.~\ref{dispersions}.
-Finally, the expressions governing the late time regime in the general case when finite temperature effects are included, are presented in appendix \ref{appendixii}.
+Finally, thermal contributions to the dispersions at the late time regime are presented in appendix \ref{appendixii}.

 Our analysis is restricted to the case where spin degree of freedom of the charged particle can be neglected.
 Otherwise explicitly stated, units are such that $\hbar = c =1$.
 Additionally the vacuum dielectric permittivity $\epsilon_0$ and the Boltzmann constant $ \kappa_{{}_B} $ are set to unit, which makes $1{\rm V} \approx 1.67\times 10^7 {\rm m}^{-1}$ and $1{\rm K} \approx 4.37\times 10^2 {\rm m}^{-1}$ in our units.